appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ### Autoscaler

 This release includes support for `KafkaAutoscaler`, a Kubernetes Custom Resource Definitions (CRD).
 It provides a declarative configuration for autoscaling `Kafka` compute resources and storage of database components in a Kubernetes native way.
-Let’s assume we have a KubeDB-managed kafka cluster running in topology mode named `kafka-prod`.
+Let’s assume we have a KubeDB managed kafka cluster running in topology mode named `kafka-prod`.
 Here’s a sample yaml for autoscaling `Kafka` compute resources.

 ```yaml
 apiVersion: autoscaling.kubedb.com/v1alpha1